rweigel/stats/notes.md

 Note that different experiments can be assigned to an activity:

 * Experiment: Flip a coin 2x and record the result of each flip.
 Can ask what fraction of experiments had a head on the first flip.
-* Experiment: Flip a coin 2x and record number of heads and tails.
+* Experiment: Flip a coin 2x and record the number of heads and tails.
 Can ask what fraction of experiments had one head.

 ## Outcome